react-declarative/react-declarative/docs/auto/interfaces/ICardViewAction.md

 Represents an interface for an action in a card view.
 This interface extends the Omit&lt;IOption, keyof { isVisible: never; isDisabled: never; }&gt; interface.
-Represents an interface for an action in a card view.
-This interface extends the Omit&lt;IOption, keyof { isVisible: never; isDisabled: never; }&gt; interface.

 ## Properties